Plastic Water Pipe and Health: What's the Connection?

 Plastic plumbing pipes

-Even the most rigid plastic pipes can corrode and weaken over time, largely due to chlorine corrosion.
+Even the most rigid plastic water pipes can corrode and weaken over time, largely due to chlorine corrosion.
 PPR pipes and PEX pipes, when installed, create uneven surfaces from the beginning of their service life, enabling biofilm growth the moment hot and cold water is introduced.

 With this in mind, public institutions that protect the most vulnerable need a water distribution material that can withstand high pressure and temperature, even in tight spaces.
 It must transport water that is safe for use, with superior corrosion resistance, all while adhering to local building codes.